Skip to content

 OTHER 99 "Other" Another key pattern.

-The mapping of identifiers can be many-to-many, which is why you see that the ExternalIdLink relationship between the OpenMetadataRoot (open metadata resources) and the ExternalId is also many-to-many.
+The mapping of identifiers can be many-to-many, which is why you see that the ExternalIdLink relationship between the OpenMetadataRoot (open metadata resources) and the ExternalId entity is also many-to-many.

-ExternalIdScope
+ExternalIdScope relationship

-PermittedSynchronization
+PermittedSynchronization enumeration

 PermittedSynchronization defines the direction of flow of metadata.